Certified randomness in tight space: Description of our setup

-A simplified scheme of the implementation is provided in Fig~\ref{fig:setup}: an electrically controlled semiconductor quantum dot in a 2-µm-diameter micropilar cavity (left) is integrated on chip (center); the generated single photons are sent to a reconfigurable glass chip, that we use to implement the CHSH game by varying context via optical phases and measuring output coincidences.
-The full setup is described in Appendix \ref{app:ExpSetup}.
+A scheme of the setup we use to implement our certified randomness generation is provided in Fig~\ref{fig:setup}: an electrically controlled semiconductor quantum dot in a 2-µm-diameter micropilar cavity generates single photons that are sent to a reconfigurable glass chip, implementing the CHSH game by varying the measurement context via optical phases and measuring output coincidences.

-By a periodical calibration during the experiment, we maintain a high precision over the implemented bases $(x,y)$ to limit signalling between the two agents, quantified by $\SF_{\ell}$.
-We use a bright and stable Quandela semiconductor quantum dot (QD) based single photon source \cite{Somaschi2016} that delivers indistinguishable single photons, allowing high Bell inequality violations to be obtained.
+By a periodical calibration during the experiment, we maintain a high precision over the implemented measurement bases to limit signalling between the two agents, quantified by $\SF_{\ell}$.
+We use a bright and stable Quandela semiconductor quantum dot (QD) based single photon source \cite{Somaschi2016} that delivers indistinguishable single photons, allowing us to obtain high Bell inequality violations.

-The QD-based device brightness, i.e.\ the probability that a photon is emitted following an excitation pulse, is $\SI{39(3)}{\%}$.
-We quantify the purity of our single photons, i.e.\ the proportion of $\ket{1}$ Fock states compared to $\ket{2}$, with the second-order normalized correlation function $g^{(2)}(0)\approx \SI{2.31(3)}{\%}$ \cite{Loudon2000} and their indistinguishability with the Hong-Ou-Mandel (HOM) visibility $V_{\text{HOM}}=\SI{93.09(4)}{\%}$ \cite{Ollivier2021}.
-The train of emitted photons is converted with a passive demultiplexing stage into pairs of photons entering simultaneously the photonic chip.
+The polarized fibered-device brightness of our QD-based single-photon source, i.e.\ the probability to detect after the filtering stage with a polarizer an emitted photon following an excitation pulse, is $\SI{8.3(8)}{\%}$ (all error bars represent one standard deviation).

+We quantify the purity of the single photons, i.e.\ the proportion of $\ket{1}$ Fock states compared to $\ket{2}$, with the second-order normalized correlation function $g^{(2)}(0)\approx \SI{2.31(3)}{\%}$ \cite{Loudon2000} and their indistinguishability with the Hong-Ou-Mandel (HOM) visibility $V_{\text{HOM}}=\SI{93.09(4)}{\%}$ \cite{Ollivier2021}.
+The train of emitted photons is converted with a passive demultiplexing stage (see Methods) into pairs of photons entering simultaneously the photonic chip.

 On exiting the chip, the photons are detected by high-efficiency single photon detectors and time tagged.
 The overall transmission of the setup, i.e.\ the probability that a pump pulse results in a detected photon, is $\SI{2.7}{\%}$.